Monitor: Hydration and energy opportunities in the natural channel

 But as remarkable as those numbers are, it’s also remarkable how small a part the natural channel plays in those guzzled gallons.
 According to NBJ’s Sports Nutrition and Weight Management Report, only 2.9% of those sales happened in the natural and specialty channel, which includes both natural grocers and standalone supplement stores like GNC.

 Such issues have long been well known in beverages focused on sports and energy.
 There are 34 grams of sugar, for instance, in a 20-ounce Gatorade.
-That’s behind the 39 grams in a 12-ounce Coca Cola, but they exist in the same ballpark of sweetness.
+That’s behind the 39 grams in a 12-ounce Coca Cola, but they exist in the same ballpark of sweetness, even as Gatorade is presented as being part of a healthy lifestyle.
 Caffeine can also be high: A 12-ounce bottle of Celsius packs 200 milligrams, significantly more than a strong cup of coffee.

-Hydration is another matter.
+Hydration is another matter, one that doesn’t get enough attention or explanation.
 The truth is that most people, most of the time, are not so dehydrated that they should be worrying about replacing electrolytes.
 People who should be drinking water are sipping hydration products in the office as though they were running marathons.
-The sodium count can be quite high.
-We’ve seen products where the sodium in one drink matched 70% of what the USDA thinks the average person should consume in a whole day.
+Americans are already consuming huge amounts of salt and thus, are unlikely to be low on electrolytes.
+The sodium count in “sports” beverages can be quite high.
+We’ve seen products in which the sodium in one serving matches 70% of what the USDA thinks the average person should consume in a whole day.

 How much caffeine do you really need and what is the most healthful way to get it?
 When is hydration important?
-What do people need to know when they look to replace electrolytes lost while they are actually working out, not sitting at a desk?
+What do people need to know when they are looking to replace electrolytes lost while they are actually working out?
+What are the caffeine alternatives and are they healthy?
 And when are you better off drinking plain old water?
-What are the caffeine alternatives and are they healthy?

 We don’t know how Americans got so thirsty, but we know they need more information before they unscrew the cap on their next hydration or energy beverage.